-The original classification act prevented the shifting of taxes from business property onto residential property as a result of court-ordered revaluations.
-Between 1983 and 1987, however, rapid appreciation in property values increased the residential share of the property tax burden.
+Between 1983 and 1987, however, rapid appreciation in housing values increased the residential share of the property tax burden.
 In Fiscal Year 1989, legislation approved by the state legislature revised the limits provided under the original classification act and enabled local officials to mitigate further tax shifts.

-For Fiscal Year 2004, real estate values for business properties were either stagnant or on the decline, while residential values continued to appreciate dramatically.
-This highly unusual situation led to a legislative effort to once again revise the classification parameters.
-Chapter 3 of the Acts of 2004 created a sliding scale whereby the business sector, already responsible for 175% of the overall tax levy, shouldered a higher portion of the levy starting in 2004 (200%) and ending in 2009 (170%).
-In 2007, the business share of the levy was reset at 175%, amending the prior classification legislation and preventing the business factor from slipping below the pre-2004 level.
+In Fiscal Year 2004, with real estate values for business properties either stagnant or on the decline and with residential values dramatically appreciating, valuation trends again threatened to shift a significant portion of the City's tax levy onto residential taxpayers.
+In response to this highly unusual situation, the City undertook a legislative effort to once again revise the classification parameters.
+Chapter 3 of the Acts of 2004 created a sliding scale whereby the business sector, already responsible for 175% of the non-classified tax rate, shouldered a higher portion of the non-classified

+FIGURE 4: Classified Tax Rates, Fiscal Years 2008-2014 \$40 \$35 \$30 \$25 TAX RATE \$20 \$15 \$10 \$5 \$0 2008 2009 2010 2011 2012 2013 FISCAL YEAR rate starting in 2004 (200%) and ending in 2009 (170%).
+In 2007, the business factor was reset at 175%, amending the prior classification legislation and preventing the business factor from slipping below the pre-2004 level.